itsdfish/RetirementPlanners.jl/README.md

 # Disclaimer

 Monte Carlo simulations are useful tools for stress testing financial/retirement plans under a wide range of uncertain conditions.
-As with any model, the Monte Carlo simulation is only as good as the assumptions one makes.
-This package is not intended to be financial advice.
-Instead, it is an open source tool for planning and research.
-Users must make assumptions in the Monte Carlo simulation at their discretion.
+As with any model, Monte Carlo simulations are only as good as the assumptions one makes.
+This package is not intended to be financial advice, but rather an open source tool for planning and research.
 When in doubt, seek the counsel of a professional financial planner.